IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 * Save function state all fields
 * Find fast and best object serializer
 * MoveFunctionToRecycleBin
-* Use hangfire to
-	* Queue pushed events requests [Fire and forget]
-	* Implement provider for time based events

 * Parameter check lib use
 * Add UI Project